-The vast majority of the AI advancements and applications you hear about refer to a category of algorithms known as machine learning.
-(For more background on AI, check out our first flowchart here.)
+Machine-learning algorithms are responsible for the vast majority of the artificial intelligence advancements and applications you hear about.
+(For more background, check out our first flowchart on "What is AI?" here.)

 Machine-learning algorithms use statistics to find patterns in massive* amounts of data.
 And data, here, encompasses a lot of things—numbers, words, images, clicks, what have you.
 If it can be digitally stored, it can be fed into a machine-learning algorithm.